kevmoo/build_version/README.md

 To change the path of the generated file, create a [`build.yaml`](build config) in the root of your package.
-My changing the `output` option of this builder, the path can be customized:
+By changing the `output` option of this builder, the path can be customized:

 ```yaml
 targets: